evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

 This code downloads the Hugging Face model to score your data locally.
-Example result with distribution of toxicity scores:
+Example result with the distribution of toxicity scores:

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png)